 How Donation Works

-Southwest Transplant Alliance (STA) maintains an agreement to act as the organ recovery agency with hospitals in our designated service areas.
-We work with 11 hospital transplant centers and more than 200 hospitals.
+Southwest Transplant Alliance (STA) maintains an agreement to act as the organ recovery agency with hospitals in their designated service areas.
+They work with 11 hospital transplant centers and more than 200 hospitals.

 STA then manages, along-side the recovery surgeons, the recovery and transportation of organs to the surgeons who will perform the transplants into waiting recipients.